kkossev/Hubitat-ESPHome-Apollo/Apollo TEMP-1B.md

 ### Major Attributes

-The Apollo Automation TEMP-1B driver provides comprehensive monitoring and control capabilities with dozens of available attributes.
+The Apollo Automation TEMP-1B driver provides comprehensive monitoring and control capabilities with a dozen of available attributes.
 For everyday use, the driver displays only the essential attributes by default, keeping your device interface clean and focused.
 Advanced users can enable additional diagnostic attributes through the preferences when needed.

 ![Current States](https://github.com/kkossev/Hubitat-ESPHome-Apollo/raw/main/Images/current_states.png)